easy-graph/Easy-Graph/README.rst

 ------------
 - **Support for more hypergraph metrics and algorithms.** Such as `hypercoreness <https://www.nature.com/articles/s41467-023-41887-2>`_, `vector-centrality <https://www.sciencedirect.com/science/article/pii/S0960077922006075>`_, `s-centrality <https://epjds.epj.org/articles/epjdata/abs/2020/01/13688_2020_Article_231/13688_2020_Article_231.html>`_, and so on.
 - **Support for more hypergraph datasets.** `Static hypergraph datasets and dynamic datasets <https://easy-graph.github.io/docs/reference/easygraph.datasets.html>`_ can be both loaded by calling corresponding dataset name.
-- **Support for more flexible dynamic hypergraph visualization.** Users can define dynamic hypergraphs and visualise the structure of the hypergraph at each timestamp.
+- **Support for more flexible dynamic hypergraph visualization.** Users can define dynamic hypergraphs and visualize the structure of the hypergraph at each timestamp.
 - **Support for more efficient hypergraph computation and hypergraph learning** Adoption of suitable storage structure and caching strategy for different metrics/hypergraph neural networks.

 If you need more details, please see our `documentation <https://easy-graph.github.io/>`_ of latest version.